 I slowly increased my net carbs, so some of the recipes are for the beginning stages of a vegan keto diet, while others are for when you can include more carbs in your diet.
-You can adjust the portions accordingly.These Vegan Keto and Low Carb Recipes are a great resource for anyone going on a vegan keto diet or cutting back on carbs.
+You can adjust the portions accordingly.These Keto Vegan Recipes are a great resource for anyone going on a vegan keto diet or cutting back on carbs.
 There's also some great recipes for adding healthy fats into your diet!
 Click To Tweet

 Vegan Fat Bombs

 These little gems were the first fat bomb recipe that I created.
 They became very popular right after I posted them.
 This year I posted a recipe where I added lemon juice and lemon zest to that recipe to make them into Lemon Coconut Fat Bombs.

 - Chocolate Cherry Fat Bombs